 -- Long Guimei, a student in primary 6

-‘There is bright moonlight before my bed; I suppose it is frost on the ground.
-I raise my head to view the bright moon, then lower it, thinking of my village.’
+‘The moon shines brightly on my bed; I mistake it for frost on the ground.
+I raise my head to look at the bright moon, then lower my head and think of home.’

-With few resources available, it’s difficult to attract teachers to come and teach.
+It’s naturally difficult, then, to attract teachers to come and teach at these schools.
 This not only affects the quality of teaching, but also student development and even the provision of extracurricular activities.
-To address this, we have been working with our partner organisation Association of Women's Capacity-building and Development to organise Tang poetry reading classes.
+To address this, we’ve been working with our partner organisation Association of Women's Capacity-building and Development to organise Tang poetry reading classes.
 We’ve also put together other extracurricular activities like drawing, storytelling and silk flower making classes to enrich migrant children’s educational experience.

 By reading their favourite novels, students not only learn more vocabulary, but are also able to improve their writing skills and self-confidence.
 Guimei said, ‘I used to only be able to write 100 words.
 After taking these classes though, I can write much more – 500 words isn’t even difficult.’